xsachax/xsachax/README.md

 - 🔭 I’m currently working as a VR Developer at Propel VR

-- 🌱 I’m in the process of learning SQL and C++
+- 🌱 I’m in the process of learning C++

 - 🤔 I'm actively searching for a Winter 2024 internship